-With the exception of global macro manager Haidar Jupiter and Millstreet Credit (both of which retained their high rankings from last year), this year's top 10 funds based on the highest 5-year annualized trailing returns were equity strategies.
-They all delivered returns of more than 20% that made the top 10 by a year over that period, avoiding large name-brand topping the market's annufirms are small-cap activist alized gains of 18.5%. manager Legion Partners (No. 6) and G2 Investment Two hedged equity funds Partners (No. 7), which also
+With the exception of global macro manager Haidar Jupiter and Millstreet Credit (both of which retained es of more than \$400 million, US bank J.P.
+Morgan estimates it will likely take a \$1 billion hit, and Britain's Shell Oil expects to lose \$5 billion. their high rankings from last year), this year's top 10 funds based on the highest returns were equity strategies.
+They all delivered returns of more than 20% a year over that period, topping the market's annualized gains of 18.5%.